zaryab02-eng/Projects/projects/Gym-Z/README.md

 - `users/{ownerUid}` — stores the owner's personal list of gyms as a `gymIds` array so a single owner can manage multiple gym workspaces.
 - `gyms/{gymId}` — the top-level gym document is readable by everyone for rankings, but only the authenticated owner whose uid matches `ownerUid` can update or delete it.
 The app also writes the gym's `ownerUid` and a `createdAt` timestamp here.
 - `gyms/{gymId}/members/*`, `membershipPlans/*`, `blacklist/*`, and each member's nested `renewals/*` — readable/writable **only** by the authenticated owner whose uid matches the gym's `ownerUid`.
 This keeps each gym workspace private and prevents cross-gym data access.
-This same rule covers member deletion, scheduled-membership promotion, and `gracePeriodDays` updates (a plain field on the already owner-scoped `gyms/{gymId}` doc) — no rule changes were needed for any of the renewal/streak/removal features.
+This same rule covers member deletion, scheduled-membership promotion, and blacklist toggling (a plain field on the already owner-scoped member doc) — no rule changes were needed for any of the renewal/streak/removal/blacklist features.

 To publish updated rules after editing `firestore.rules`: